Virgin and Child with Canon van der Paele: St. George

 St. George stands in lavishly decorated armour, and appears relaxed and nonchalant, raising his helmet and left hand to introduce van der Paele.
 The saint was the donor's name saint and St. Donatian's Cathedral was built (c.
 950) to house a relic of one of his arm bones.
 George's armour is similar to that of St. Michael in van Eyck's Dresden Triptych, while his steel shield resembles those in the Knights of Christ panel of the Ghent altarpiece.

 Art historian Max Jakob Friedländer notes how St. George seems hesitant and unsure of himself in such a solemn and reserved setting.
 He has a very young face, and seems barely in his teens, with a gawky face, which according to Friedländer "forms a strange contrast to the aged, ponderous canon".
 George is unsteady on his feet, and appears to struggle with having to raise his helmet while simultaneously presenting the donor, and "this seems to embarrass him".
 George is the only figure whose feet are exposed.
 The uncertain manner in which he gestures to the Virgin gives the impression of a shy and uncertain nature; and he raises his helmet in a hesitant manner.
 Friedländer observes that George's head is slightly inclined, his face "twisted into an empty smile".

 The Virgin and Child can be seen in the reflection of George's helmet.
 Van Eyck alludes to his own artistry by including his self portrait as a reflection on the knight's shield.
 The artist depicts himself standing at his easel, in a manner that strongly resembles the self-portrait reflected in the mirror in his Arnolfini Portrait.

-In both that work and here, he shows himself wearing a red turban similar to that seen in the possible self-portrait Portrait of a Man, of 1433.
+In both that works he shows himself wearing a red turban similar to that seen in the 1433 possible self-portrait Portrait of a Man.